ni/install-systemlink-enterprise/release-notes/2024-10/README.md

 ## New Features and Behavior changes

-- Privileges and roles changes
+- Changes to privileges and roles
     - "Routines" service role was added
     - "Routine Maintainer" role was added
     - Routines "Enable" and "Disable" privileges were added